Hurricane Camille: Preparations

 Ahead of the storm, workers at Keesler Air Force Base (AFB) and the Naval Construction Battalion Center prepared by boarding up windows, securing vents, and moving outdoor furniture, before moving to the bases' shelters.
 All aircraft, including 17 T-28 Trojans and five C-47 Skytrains, were flown to Perrin Air Force Station in Texas to avoid the hurricane.
-The Weather Bureau issued evacuation warnings on August 17 between Bay St. Louis, Mississippi and Mobile, Alabama.
+The Weather Bureau issued evacuation warnings on August 17 between Bay St. Louis, Mississippi, and Mobile, Alabama.
 About 200,000 people evacuated their homes in Alabama, Mississippi, and Louisiana.
 The evacuees utilized hotels, the houses of friends and relatives, or the 263 shelters across the region.
 Among the evacuees were about 99% of residents along the Mississippi gulf coast below an elevation of 20 ft.
+Police officers and volunteers helped warn residents of the approaching storm, while television and radio stations broadcast alerts.
 Complications during evacuations included residents' skepticism of the predicted 190 mph winds or 20 ft storm tide, as well as confusion over the hurricane's anticipated landfall.
 Television coverage for the New Orleans media market underplayed the specifics of the impacts, while a few radio stations broadcast outdated weather reports.
 Several people were arrested for refusing to evacuate, while other residents stayed behind, riding out the storm in their attics.
-As winds picked up, the mayor of Gulfport ordered all prisoners to be released from the city jail but none would leave.
+As winds picked up, the mayor of Gulfport, Mississippi, ordered all prisoners to be released from the city jail but none would leave.
 More than 44,000 people sheltered in Mississippi, including about 15,000 people who stayed at Keesler AFB.
-Nearly all of Plaquemines and St. Bernard parishes in Louisiana were evacuated by the time Camille moved ashore.
-Police officers and volunteers helped warn residents of the approaching storm, while television and radio stations broadcast alerts.
+Nearly all of Plaquemines and St. Bernard parishes in Louisiana were evacuated by the time Camille moved ashore, with shelters segregated by race.

-After Camille weakened and moved inland, local weather bureau offices continued to monitor the storm; however, the mountainous parts of Virginia were outside of the weather radar at the time.
-Forecasters predicted upwards of 2 in of rainfall for the region.
+After Camille weakened and moved inland, local weather bureau offices continued to monitor the storm, expecting that the remnants would reach western Pennsylvania.
+The only nearby weather radar stations were in Richmond, Virginia, and Washington, D.C., too far away to detect the thunderstorms in western Virginia.
+Weather forecasters only predicted upwards of 2 in of rainfall for the region.
 Due to the lack of real-time rainfall information, forecasters were unable to issue flood warnings in mountainous regions of Virginia.
 Downed telephone lines prevented reports from reaching the weather bureau office, leaving most communities unaware of the flood threat.
 Local police and volunteers warned people about the floods and assisted in evacuations.
 In Covington, the city evacuated due to a water gauge recording system, set up in 1958.
 Similarly, Buena Vista residents were able to evacuate due to reports from the river gauges.
 Richmond had about 24 hours of warning before the arrival of the floods.
-The city was able to implement its flood disaster plan, which included closing dykes and evacuating low-lying areas.
+The city was able to implement its flood disaster plan, which included closing dikes and evacuating low-lying areas.